 Talk About Body Image and Identity

-A particular concern for many younger people with a cancer diagnosis is how it is going to affect the way they look, such as hair loss, weight loss or gain, or scars or skin changes from radiation therapy.
+A particular concern for many younger people with a cancer diagnosis is how it is going to affect the way you look.
+You may be dealing with hair loss, weight loss or gain, or scars or skin changes from radiation therapy.
 To help cope with body image changes, do things that make you feel good about yourself.
 Anything you can do to find comfort and confidence in your body can help.
 Options include:

-- Engaging in a form of physical activity that you enjoy most days of the week
+- Engaging in physical activity that you enjoy most days of the week

-- Eating healthy foods that help you feel energized
+- Eating healthy foods that increase your energy level

-- Wearing clothing styles that accentuate what you like more about your body
+- Wearing clothing styles that play up what you like most about your body

-Most chemotherapy (and radiation to the head) can cause hair loss.
-There are a few options that can make the process less traumatic, including:
+Some chemotherapy (and radiation to the head) can cause hair loss.
+To deal with this, you can try: